Alabama real estate bubble of the 1810s: Results

 The above factors contributed to a speculative boom throughout the Territory, but particularly in Madison County, Alabama, where the prices increased from around $2 per acre in 1817 to $7.40 per acre by 1818, with reports of much higher prices ($78 per acre in one case) in certain locales.
 Cotton at this time cost around $0.15 per pound to produce, and when combined with prevailing prices at $0.30 per pound, implied annual profits of around $120 per acre.
 Such profits would justify even the highest per acre prices reported around Huntsville.
+Exuberant buyers may be more rational than many assume.

-Bust and Aftermath
+Bust and aftermath

 Following its creation in 1817, the Second Bank of the United States failed to control paper money issued from its branch banks in the West and South, contributing to a speculative land boom.
 Efforts to tighten its monetary policy and call in loans contributed to the Panic of 1819 and caused property and commodity prices to fall.
 In addition, national and global cotton production proved elastic and quickly increased.
 As a result, prices for first quality cotton in New Orleans fell from a high of $0.32 per pound in January 1818 to $0.25 per pound in January 1819 and $0.16 per pound in January 1820, where it would stay for decades.
 Given the $0.15 per pound production cost, this would reduce per acre profits by over 90%.
 As a result, farmland values collapsed: by 1819, prices fell to around $0.20 per acre, and by 1820, Alabama land buyers collectively owed the federal government $21 million, $12 million of which was owed by Alabama itself.
 Over the longer term, the 1828 Tariff of Abominations and other protectionist measures, while supporting northern manufacturers, permanently depressed land prices in the South, and by 1850, per acre prices were still only around $0.29 in Madison County.